Shopify/polaris/src/components/ActionList/README.md

 Actions lists should:

 * Be used for secondary or less important information and actions since they’re hidden until the merchant exposes them by opening a popover
-* Contain actions that share a relationships to each other
+* Contain actions that are related to each other

 ---